It's little surprise that staying secure with a VPN has become the top choice for staying safe and encrypted online in recent years.

 Moving onto security, IPVanish uses AES-256-CBC encryption with an SHA256 hash algorithm, multiple protocol support, a kill switch (lacking on mobile apps), IPv6 leak protection, both proprietary and third-party DNS, as well as an OpenVPN scramble solution to help avoid the VPN connection being detected and blocked.
 The service is also one of our favorites when it comes to privacy.

 You’ll have to cough up some cash in order to enjoy this service, though, as there’s no free trial to test it (unless you sign up for the iOS app).
-The prices aren’t the cheapest around, although the yearly plan offers more than palatable value-for-money, and you can save more by signing up through TechRadar’s special offer, of course.
+The prices aren’t the cheapest around, although the yearly plan offers more than palatable value-for-money.
 The packages available are:

 Security and Encryption